 I recently had the opportunity to develop an upper-year course at Fleming College about advanced operating system usage.
 While the course was called Operating System Theory, I quickly transitioned away from the namesake.
 A focus on theory in a college environment seemed counter-intuitive.
 I took the approach of looking at common industry OS problems and developing an outline/learning outcomes based on them.
-It was an experiment, where the stakes where high.
+It was an experiment, where the stakes were high.
 Reinforcing key skillsets which would allow the students to exit the course confident in facing almost any system administration issue.

-I didn’t stop there however; I reached out to as many people as I could across all different sectors to get their feedback on topics.
+I didn’t stop there, however; I reached out to as many people as I could across all different sectors to get their feedback on topics.
 In addition to that, I asked if there was anything specific they would love to have covered as a skillset.
 Their feedback was amazing, and I could tell most of them were eager to see how this would turn out.
 I cannot thank those that responded enough for their contributions, it was a thing to see.

 I am in no way classically trained as an educator.
 Nor do I have any certifications in the area of education.
 I did attend a post-secondary institution (Trent University), however opted to dropout and pursue my career (didn’t everyone?).
 So, all of this, while based on my own independent research is merely my thoughts and opinions.

 The typical lab setup I’ve seen so far at Fleming College is that students attending a class are given a sequence of steps to follow.
-Some questions along the way are asked to engage the student on what they were doing.
-The material, for the most part would be covered in a lecture prior to the lab, if the scheduling worked out.
+Some questions along the way are asked to engage the student in what they were doing.
+The material, for the most part, would be covered in a lecture prior to the lab, if the scheduling worked out.
 This method/arrangement has been around since the dawn of time, or maybe I should say education.
-There are merits in it, but for an upper-year course I felt that a more real-world approach would be more beneficial in getting the students ready for workplace requirements.
+There are merits in it, but for an upper-year course, I felt that a more real-world approach would be more beneficial in getting the students ready for workplace requirements.

 I feel as if I need to be explicitly clear, the existing method of content delivery has been around since before I was born and has a proven track record in educational faculties around the world.
 I am in no way saying it is wrong, bad, negative, or dated even.
 I am, as always, trying to improve and innovate on anything I touch.
 Naturally coming into an environment such as this, I would look at what I can bring to the table, and what I can do to enrich the education of my students.

 Like anything I do, I try to do my best.
 I also recognize this whole education thing isn’t exactly my typical space.
-This was one of the driving forces behind consulting with other faculty as well as different departments at Fleming College in producing my outline / lab content.
+This was one of the driving forces behind consulting with other faculty as well as different departments at Fleming College in producing my outline/lab content.
 I cannot thank each and every one of them enough for their input and time.
-From identifying my course outline as a “scaffolding” approach, to my “flipped” classroom approach, having the support of the different departments felt amazing.
+From identifying my course outline as a “scaffolding” approach to my “flipped” classroom approach, having the support of the different departments felt amazing.
 I’ll save talking about the outline for another post.

 The “Big Ask”